Additive C*-categories and K-theory: Abstract

 \section{Abstract}

-We review the notions of a multiplier category and the $W^{*}$-envelope of a $C^{*}$-category.
-We then consider the notion of an orthogonal sum of a (possibly infinite) family of objects in a $C^{*}$-category.
-Furthermore, we construct reduced crossed products of $C^{*}$-categories with groups.
+We introduce and study the notion of an orthogonal sum of a (possibly infinite) family of objects in a $C^{*}$-category.
+Further, we construct reduced crossed products of $C^{*}$-categories with groups.
 We axiomatize the basic properties of the $K$-theory for $C^{*}$-categories in the notion of a homological functor.
 We then study various rigidity properties of homological functors in general, and special additional features of the $K$-theory of $C^{*}$-categories.
 As an application we construct and study interesting functors on the orbit category of a group from $C^{*}$-categorical data.

 {\mathrm{sep}} {\mathrm{free}} {\mathrm{fg}} {\mathrm{fin}}